The Connaught London afternoon tea has been in my top 3 for a few years. Let’s see if it’s still among the best afternoon teas in London as of 2022:

 - Rocher: Hazelnut Praliné, Milk Chocolate ♥ (light treat, perfect to finish!)

 Keep in mind that the cakes are renewed fairly often and that those do not match the ones currently displayed on the sample menu.

 The afternoon tea concludes with biscuits boudoirs to be dipped in Valrhona bitter chocolate.
 Though I regret the 2018 era animal-shaped shortbreads, I must admit this is a very nice way to wrap things up.

 Click here to see the 2018 cakes & sweets:

 The Jean-Georges at the Connaught restaurant team is as professional as you’d expect, always making sure that guests have plenty of tea and food to enjoy.
 Special thanks to Charlène and Juan, whose stellar service (and advice!) made this afternoon tea at the Connaught even better than we expected it to be!

 The seating time is quite short (2 hours ~) so I recommend booking a table at 4:30 as you’ll be less likely to feel the rush.

 Conclusion & Overall Mark ★★★★★

-My only complaint is the slightly limited tea selection but I’ll always choose quality over quantity, which earns the Connaught London a perfect score.
+My main qualm would be the slightly limited tea selection but I’ll always choose quality over quantity, which earns the Connaught London a perfect score.